naturalis/puppet-role_drupal/README.md

 ```
 Result
 -------------
 Working webserver with mysql and drupal installation.
+Additional module installation and hourly cronjobs

 Limitations